sjackman/sjackman.github.io/README.md

   [(PDF)](https://www.dropbox.com/s/d7mdj806squlmwz/Shaun%20Jackman.pdf)
 <sjackman@gmail.com>

-I live in Vancouver, Canada, where I'm a PhD student studying bioinformatics at the University of British Columbia with my supervisor, Inanc Birol.
+I live in Vancouver, Canada, where I'm a PhD candidate studying bioinformatics at the University of British Columbia with my supervisor, Inanc Birol.
 I work with the genome sequencing data of a variety of species, including human and the white spruce tree.
 I develop software that takes fragmented genome